Taylor Swift Treats Arizona Foster Kids to Private Concert & Pizza Party 'They'll Never Forget'

 Taylor Swift is making dreams come true.

-The “Delicate” singer, 28, met her “littlest fans” — foster children from Arizona — on Saturday when she invited them to her final dress rehearsal of her upcoming Reputation Stadium Tour.
+The “Delicate” singer, 28, met her “littlest fans” — foster children from Arizona — on Saturday when she invited more than 2000 special guests to her final dress rehearsal of her upcoming Reputation Stadium Tour.

 An attendee tells PEOPLE Swift spoke to the crowd of excited children and foster parents before the show and asked if it was their first time attending a concert.
 About 500 hands flew into the air, the concertgoer says.

-Abbi Williams, a foster mother, shared photos of the experience on Instagram, including photos of her children (both biological and foster) smiling in a group photo with Swift, as well as holding up autographed covers of Reputation.
+Abbi Williams, a foster mother, shared photos of the experience on Instagram, including photos of her children alongside her friend’s foster children smiling in a group photo with Swift, as well as holding up autographed covers of Reputation.

 “A night my girls and I will always remember – meeting Taylor Swift!!
 Thank you for such a generous evening with your littlest fans.
 Your show is amazing – you and your team did an incredible job!!” she wrote in the caption, adding the hashtags, “#taylorswift#reputationtour #goseeit #fosterkids#concert #heartofgold @gymnastmaddi@izzibgrace.”